itsS4nty/todo-list_frontend/README.md

 #### Full delete duty

-To completely remove the duty, click on the trash can.
+To completely remove the duty, click on the trash.
 This will delete it completely and it will no longer be recoverable.

 ![Full delete duty](images/full-delete-duty.png)